opaJG/Z99/README.md

 After installation, the subdirectories are:
 - \3Dparts: Contains all .scad source code and .stl files.
 - \CSharpCode: The C# source code for Visual Studio 2015,2017,2022.
+If your Windows system has difficulties to run XYZ.exe, download Visual Studio Community and open the solution \CSharpCode\XYZ.sln.
 - \DemoFiles: HPGL, Gerber, Drill, Gerber, and G-code files.
 - \MikrocontrollerCode: PIC microcontroller code and Z99.hex file.
 - \PCB_LayoutAndSchematicDesign: Contains the schematic and PCB layout.